A Unified Neural Network Model for Readability Assessment with Feature Projection and Length-Balanced Loss: Introduction

 We conduct experiments on three English benchmark datasets, including WeeBit~\cite{vajjala2012improving}, OneStopEnglish~\cite{vajjala2018onestopenglish} and Cambridge~\cite{xia2019text}, and one Chinese dataset collected from school textbooks.
 Experimental results show that our proposed model outperforms the baseline model by a wide margin, and achieves new state-of-the-art results on WeeBit and Cambridge.

 We also conduct test to measure the correlation coefficient between the BERT-FP-LBL model's inference results and three human experts, and the results demonstrate that our model achieves comparable results with human experts.
+We will make our code public available, and release our Chinese feature extraction toolkit~\textbf{zhfeat}~\footnote{\url{https://github.com/liwb1219/zhfeat}}.